 Record carcase grades

-Information about the carcase grade must be either marked directly on to the carcase or recorded at the time of grading.
+You must mark information about the carcase grade directly on to the carcase or record it at the time of grading.

-You must mark carcases destined for export uncut to another EU member state with either:
+You must mark carcases destined for export uncut to an EU member state with either:

-- the appropriate letter from the grading scale above
+- the appropriate letter from the grading scale above; or

 In other cases, you must either:

-- mark the carcase with the appropriate letter from the grading scale or with the percentage lean meat content
+- mark the carcase with the appropriate letter from the grading scale or with the percentage lean meat content; or

 If you mark the carcase, you must use indelible, non-toxic, heat-resistant ink and the letters and numbers must be at least 2 centimetres high.

 Communicate the classification results